 If you identify as transgender or gender neutral, going to the hairdressers can be a daunting experience.
 Even knowing where to go can be a hassle as both traditional male-oriented barber shops and female-targeting hairdressing salons tend to have very set ideas of how our hair should be cut.

-This is why Greygory Vass and Felix Lane, two trans people from London, have launched a £25,000 crowd-funding campaign to secure their queer and trans-friendly hairdressing salon, Open Barbers, its first permanent home.
-Greygory says the idea for the salon, which he co-founded in 2011 with Klara Vanova (who now runs the salon Barberette) as a pop-up, came from personal experience.
+This is why Greygory Vass and Felix Lane, two trans men from London, have launched a £25,000 [$35,000] crowd-funding campaign to secure their queer and trans-friendly hairdressing salon, Open Barbers, its first permanent home.
+Greygory says the idea for the salon, which he co-founded in 2011 as a pop-up, came from personal experience.

-"As a child, going to a hairdressers was always a really uncomfortable experience for me," he explains when I visit Open Barbers' temporary home, which they share with a pop-up book shop in Kennington, London.
+"As a child, going to a hairdressers was always a really uncomfortable experience for me," he explains when I visit Open Barbers' temporary home, which they share with a pop-up bookshop in Kennington, London.
 "I'd want short hair, but the hairdressers would always want to make it look feminine.
-I didn't realise at the time, but there's this idea that girls can't have short hair and if they do, it has to be in a very particular style.
-As a teenager, I tried to go to a barber shop with my dad and they wouldn't serve me because I wasn't a boy."
+I didn't realize at the time, but there's this idea that girls can't have short hair and if they do, it has to be in a very particular style.
+As a teenager, I tried to go to a barbershop with my dad and they wouldn't serve me because I wasn't a boy."

-Nat, who uses the pronoun "they", says that after meeting Greygory and Felix three years ago, it took them a while to book their first Open Barbers appointment.
+Nat Gorodninitski, who identifies as genderqueer and uses the pronoun "they," says that after meeting Greygory and Felix three years ago, it took them a while to book their first Open Barbers appointment.
 "I didn't start coming here straight away because I had really long hair and I was really terrified about getting it cut because I'd had really unpleasant experiences in the past," they recall.
 "I think some time around a year and a half ago I decided it was time for a big change and I came along and it was great and I've been coming ever since."

 Greygory and Felix's entire business model is designed to dim memories of these unpleasant experiences.
 Clients aren't rushed in and out with some kind of identi-cut; appointments proceed at a speed with which the client is comfortable and the styling process is defined by collaboration.

 "The staff here aren't all-powerful experts who deliver what we think is the right cut for that person," Felix explains.
-"It's led by the client - they're the person who's in charge of what's happening and we're here to listen to them and facilitate for them whatever they want facilitating."
+"It's led by the client—they're the person who's in charge of what's happening and we're here to listen to them and facilitate for them whatever they want facilitating."
 There's no set price, either.
-Clients pay "what they can", between £10 and £40, and Greygory and Felix offer five appointments a week where clients can pay a cheaper fee of between £2 and £10.
+Clients pay "what they can," between £10 and £40 [$15 and $60], and Greygory and Felix offer five appointments a week where clients can pay a cheaper fee of between £2 and £10 [$3 and $15].